spencer-shadley/completed-class/class-content/01-HTML-Git-CSS/02-Homework/README.md

 - Portfolio images:

-  - Save the images to your `images` folder.
+  - Save the images to your `images` directory.

 - Background images: